 Shooting at New Hampshire psychiatric hospital ends with suspect dead, police say

-A shooting at a New Hampshire psychiatric hospital Friday ended with the suspect dead, police said.
+CONCORD, N.H. — A shooting at a New Hampshire psychiatric hospital Friday ended with "multiple victims" and a dead shooter, authorities said.

-New Hampshire Homeland Security and Emergency Management posted on X, formerly known as Twitter, that at 4:45 p.m. the suspect was dead.
+A law enforcement official told The Associated Press that other than the shooter, one person was shot in the lobby.
+The official was not authorized to discuss details of the investigation publicly and spoke to The AP on condition of anonymity.

-State police said there were “multiple victims” in an alert released via social media late Friday afternoon.
-Further details weren’t immediately available.
-New Hampshire Hospital is the state psychiatric hospital, located in the state’s capital city.
+State police said there were "multiple victims" in an alert released via social media late Friday afternoon, but did not give a number and did not say if any had died.

-The facility, which has roughly 185 beds, is the only state-run psychiatric hospital for adults in New Hampshire.
+New Hampshire Hospital in Concord, which has roughly 185 beds, is the only state-run psychiatric hospital for adults in the state.
 It is located in the capital city of Concord, near Concord High School, multiple state agencies and a district courthouse.
-It’s located on a large campus comprising more than a hundred acres of land.
+It's located on a large campus comprising more than a hundred acres (40.5 hectares) of land.

-Concord police and deputies from the Merrimack County Sheriff’s Department, along with state police, reported New Hampshire Homeland Security and Emergency was setting up a media center Friday evening at a nearby sports field.
+At a press conference late Friday, police said the shooting was contained to the front lobby and all patients are safe.

 Friday's shooting was the latest act of violence at a U.S. hospital.
 Medical centers nationwide have struggled to adapt to the growing threats, which have helped make health care one of the nation's most violent fields.